starbeamjs/starbeam/docs/DOCUMENTATION-DASHBOARD.md

 **Hypothesis:** The Reference section needs hand-written subpages before a generated API reference exists.

+**Conclusion:** The first batch should stay package-level and adapter-level: collections, universal APIs, resources, services, reactive primitives, framework adapters, and core compatibility.
+Generated or per-symbol API docs remain a later follow-up.

 **Prepare**

 - Decide the first batch of reference pages and their audience.